pulumi/docs/content/docs/reference/tutorials/aws/tutorial-ec2-webserver.md

 ## Summary

-In this tutorial, we saw how to use Pulumi programs to create and manage cloud resources in AWS, using our programming language of choice and its corresponding dependency manager.
+In this tutorial, we saw how to use Pulumi programs to create and manage cloud resources in AWS, using our programming language of choice and its corresponding package manager.
 To preview and update infrastructure, use `pulumi up`.
 To clean up resources, run `pulumi destroy`.

 For a similar example in other languages and clouds, see the [Pulumi examples collection](https://github.com/pulumi/examples).